Albert-Libra/Guiding-Center-Simulation/readme.md

 ## Overview

 This project simulates the guiding center motion of collisionless plasma particles with conservation of the first adiabatic invariant.
+It is mainly intended for simulating high-energy particles in space environments, such as radiation belt particles.
 It supports various magnetic field models (via Geopack-2008), parameterized input, and batch simulation/diagnosis.
 In short: you can throw a bunch of particles into space and see what happens (numerically, of course).

 ---

 ## Directory Structure

 ```
-artificial_radiation_belt_guiding_center_simulation/
+guiding_center_simulation/
 ├─external                 # Third-party libraries and external codes
 │  └─Geopack-2008          # Geopack-2008 Fortran source for geomagnetic field models
 ├─guiding_center_solver    # Main C++ project for simulation and diagnostics